-2.3.13.3.1 SCUC & Post Unit Commitment
+3.3.1 SCUC

-The Security Constrained Unit CommitmentSCUC program has all the validated bid information when the Day-Ahead market closes.
-The schedules resulting from Unit Commitment are sent back to the Bid/Post System through a second component referred to as Post Unit Commitment.
-The Bid/Post System and SCUC exchange information handles bi-directionally data exchange with both SCUC and PUC.
+The SCUC program has all the validated bid information when the Day-Ahead market closes.
+The schedules resulting from Unit Commitment are sent back to the Bid/Post System.
+The Bid/Post System and SCUC exchange information bidirectionally.

-2.3.23.3.2 Interchange Scheduler
+3.3.2 Interchange Scheduler